🧡 Skip to main content🔍 Skip to search

 Interconnect

 • Wait for App integration and auditing—Variables (dynamic data) and Events (recorded activity).
-Access the executable name and its process ID.
-Additionally, log information events indicating that the Action is waiting for an application or a timeout has occurred.
-Log failure events to show errors encountered while waiting for an application or when a timeout concludes with a user-specified error condition.
+Access the executable name and its Process ID.
+Information events are logged when the Action is waiting for an application, or when a timeout occurs.
+Failure events are logged for errors encountered during the wait, or when a timeout results in a user-specified error.

 Delay options…